hrpan/dbscan/README.md

 ##What is this?

 This is an implementation of Density-based spatial clustering of applications with noise (DBSCAN) used to analyze ROOT data files.
-For detail about DBSCAN, please check https://en.wikipedia.org/wiki/DBSCAN
+For details about DBSCAN, please check https://en.wikipedia.org/wiki/DBSCAN

 ##How to use this?